 ABOUT THE OIPRD

-The OIPRD was established under the Independent Police Review Act, 2007, and began work on October 19, 2009, as an independent, neutral, arm’s-length agency of the Ontario Ministry of the Attorney General.
+In 2007, the Ontario legislature passed The Independent Police Review Act to create the Office of the Independent Police Review Director.
+The act amended the Police Services Act (PSA) and established new guidelines for public complaints.
 The act requires that the Director must never have been a police officer and that staff of the OIPRD cannot be serving police officers.
 This means that all employees of the OIPRD are civilians.